Top Ten British Mazes

 Longleat Hedge Maze, Wiltshire

-Commissioned by Lord Bath, the maze was constructed in 1975.
-Since then 6 wooden bridges have been added to give it another dimension.
-From a bridge you can glimpse the centre and try to figure out the best route.
-An observation tower marks the elusive centre of the maze.
+Commissioned by Lord Bath, the 1 3/4 mile maze was constructed in 1975 and is hedged by over 16,000 meticulously kept English Yews.
+Since then 6 high wooden bridges have been added to offer you a tantalising glimpse of the quickest roots to the elusive watchtower that marks the maze centre.

 Splashing Water Maze, Kent

-On a 16 acre island in Hever Castle is a maze with a difference.
-Concentric stepping stone walkways sit in the water of a shallow lake.
+Situated in Sixteen Acre Island in the stunning grounds of Hever Castle is a maze with a difference; concentric stepping stone walkways sit in the water of a shallow lake.
 The aim of the maze is to reach the stone grotto in the centre without getting wet but this is made difficult by the water jets and tilting stones.

-Inspired by the Greek myth of Minos and the Minotaur, this stone maze is set in the grounds of Kielder Castle.
-At the centre of this unusual maze is a glittering room made from shards of recycled glass.
+Inspired by the Greek myth of Minos and the Minotaur, this maze is set entirely in stone and sits inside the luscious grounds of Kielder Castle.
+Interspersed throughout the maze are a variety of special features, including a useful set of stairs that takes you high above the stonewalls to scout the best root to the centre.
+Once you figure that out, this unusual maze rewards your success with a glittering room made from thousands of glass shards.

 Noah’s Ark Maze, Somerset

 At 3.2km long, Noah’s Ark Maze is the longest hedge maze in the world.
-14,000 beech trees were planted in the shape of Noah’s Ark, with 7 monster animals inside.
+14,000 beech trees were planted in the shape of Noah’s Ark with 7 massive animals inside.
 The maze is split into 15 sections and in each section you are asked a question – get it right and you will be told the quickest way to the centre.

 The Forbidden Corner, Yorkshire